baychub/cb-gsg/Getting-Started.md

 ```

 ### See tag data
 You can see the same data in the CLI that is available over MQTT.
-For example, you can

-1. Sensors are referred to be their ID and antenna port (e.g., RSP150944-1).
-To assign a human-readable name as an alias for the first antenna (`PORT_0`) of a sensor, find the sensor's ID from the web admin Dashboard page and enter this command at the CLI prompt:
+1. For example, you can see the raw data from all tags with this command, replacing <sensor_id> with the sensor:
 ```
-sensor set.alias <sensorID> PORT_0 "my-new-alias"
+sensor get.data <sensorID>
 ```
 2. Return to the web admin portal and navigate to the Sensors page.
 	The alias you just assigned should appear in the Aliases column.